antoniosarosi/dotfiles/README.md

 you can open *pavucontrol* through *rofi*, unmute the audio, and you should be just fine.

-Now you can setup keybindings for pulseaudio, open Qtile's config.py and add these keys:
+Now you can set up keybindings for *pulseaudio*, open Qtile's config.py and add these keys:

 ```python